 Truck Type, Age, and Value

-The type of truck you operate affects both liability and physical damage premiums.
-A 2024 Freightliner Cascadia costs more to insure than a 2015 Kenworth because it's worth more to replace.
-Older trucks may have lower physical damage premiums, but they can have higher liability rates if they lack modern safety features.
+A 2024 Freightliner Cascadia costs more to insure than a 2015 Kenworth because it costs more to replace.
+Older trucks typically have lower physical damage premiums but can carry higher liability rates if they lack modern safety features.

 Cargo Type and Operating Radius

-General freight and dry goods are the easiest to insure, while refrigerated loads, auto transport, and hazmat cargo can increase rates by 20% to 40%.
-Local and regional operations cost less than long-haul OTR routes, and operating in high-traffic states like California, Texas, and Florida increases premiums due to higher accident and litigation rates.
+General freight and dry goods are the easiest cargo to insure.
+Refrigerated loads, auto transport and hazmat cargo raise rates 20% to 40%.
+Local and regional routes cost less than long-haul OTR.
+Operating in California, Texas and Florida adds to premiums because of higher accident frequency and litigation rates in those states.

 Coverage Limits and Deductibles